Early Career News & Spotlights

 Name: Dr. Rob Morrison

-Job Title: Post-doctoral Researcher
+Job Title: Research Entomologist

-ESA Branch: Eastern Branch; ESA Section: PI-E
+ESA Branch: North Central Branch; ESA Section: PI-E

 How did you become interested in Entomology?
 Since I was a young kid, I've been fascinated by the living, natural world.
 I knew I wanted to be some sort of biologist after taking biology in high school, because the course was so amazing.
 As an undergraduate at a liberal arts school, I performed research with the one faculty member dedicated to entomology.
 That opened the world of insects up to me, and I realized how fascinating and vitally important insects are.